shribr/copilot-webapp-demo/README.md

   _Description:_ Creates a new AI project (ML workspace with “project” kind) using dependent resources (App Insights, managed identity, storage, etc.).

 - `New-ApiManagementApi`
-  _Description:_ Creates a “KeyVault Proxy” API inside an API Management service and its operations (CORS policy code is commented out).
+  _Description:_ Creates a “KeyVault Proxy” API inside an API Management service and its operations.

 - `New-ApiManagementService`
   _Description:_ Creates (or restores) an API Management service and then configures it via `New-ApiManagementApi`.